 There’s no way around it, Dublin is expensive.
 But with a bit of savvy budgeting, it is affordable.
 Here’s an overview of what it might cost you to live here.

 Things are improving, however.
-New laws to control rent and encourage more building are coming into effect; with a bit of planning and persistence, you can find a great place to live at a price you can afford.
+So with a bit of planning and persistence, you can find a great place to live at a price you can afford.

 What kinds of student accommodation are there?

 Living on campus is a great option.
 It means you’re always close to class, you’re surrounded by like-minded people and there are plenty of facilities built with students in mind.
 Consequently, space on campus gets snapped up very quickly.
 Prices have generally been creeping upward, but during the pandemic some on-campus rents were reduced.